Locietta/tiny-C/README.md

 General options:

+  -A                  - Alias for --emit-ast
   -C                  - Alias for --emit-cfg
   -O=<int>            - Choose optimization level
-  -a                  - Alias for --emit-ast --debug-sexpr       - Output S-expression of generated AST to stdout --emit-ast          - Emit tree graph for all ASTs --emit-cfg          - Emit Control Flow Graphs for all functions
+  --debug-sexpr       - Output S-expression of generated AST to stdout --emit-ast          - Emit tree graph for all ASTs --emit-cfg          - Emit Control Flow Graphs for all functions